astrivant/polyad/docs/graphs/replication.md

 The default Independent mode has Cheeger constant zero; connected modes and Custom edges can satisfy positive bounds.
 Select `relation: connections` to evaluate them.
-The enclosing PolyGraph's Cheeger value still describes its declared inter-graph connections, not a flattened Pod network.
+The enclosing PolyGraph's Cheeger value still describes its declared inter-graph connections at that boundary.
 Place a Cheeger bound on the intended boundary with `scope: Boundary` when it should not propagate to the replica groups.
 Other subtree and namespace rules continue to apply.